 The second problem with God of the Gaps reasoning is that a particular gap within the details of a robust scientific theory is likely due to our insufficient knowledge, and is no indication of the failure of science or the hand of God.
 Positing divine intervention to fill such gaps in our knowledge is poor methodology, and hinders the advancement of science.
 It’s far more reasonable to say that the overall theory is sound and that we’re only lacking knowledge of certain details - the gaps.

-Likewise, the issue of explaining the initial conditions at the big bang is not a mere detail; it is an essential issue which goes to the core of physics and the very foundations of the universe.
-The resolution of these fundamental issues, not mere gaps in knowledge, point directly to an intelligent cause.
+Likewise, the issue of explaining the initial conditions at the big bang is not a mere detail; it is an essential issue that goes to the core of physics and the very foundations of the universe.
+The resolution of these fundamental issues, not mere gaps in knowledge, points directly to an intelligent cause.

 The third problem is that any "theory of the gaps" posits something - whether it is God, luck, or anything else - as a solution to every gap in knowledge.
 However, any answer that can be used to explain anything at all, in truth explains nothing at all, because no matter what the universe would look like, that could be called an “explanation”.
 But that’s not really explaining anything!